 Lakers' Kentavious Caldwell-Pope: Available to return

-Caldwell-Pope is available to return to Sunday night's game against the Pistons after rolling his ankle, Mike Trudell of Spectrum Sports reports.
+Caldwell-Pope (head) is available to return to Tuesday's contest against the Knicks, Kyle Goon of The Southern California News Groups reports.

-Caldwell-Pope tweaked his ankle during the second quarter and headed back to the locker room, where the ankle was re-taped.
-He'll be available to begin the second half.
+Caldwell-Pope cleared his concussion evaluation after taking a hard hit to the head from Bobby Portis, who received a flagrant-2 foul for the swat.
+Caldwell-Pope has already recorded seven points and one rebound in the contest.

 More News